-When taking yellow taxis in the major cities make sure the taxi meter is reset.
+When taking yellow registered taxis in the major cities make sure the taxi meter is reset.
 The minimum charge in Quito is US$1.45 during the day and US$1.75 at night.
 If you or the hotel called a taxi, agree a price before you get in.

 There have been incidents of piracy and armed robbery against ships in and around Ecuador’s waters.
-Mariners should be vigilant and take appropriate precautions.
+Sailors should be vigilant and take appropriate precautions.

 There have been several serious accidents in the Galapagos Islands involving boats operated by tour companies.
-Even for short journeys, you should use reputable boat transport operators and ask about safety features before making a booking, and check that life boats and the life vests are provided before boarding.
+Even for short journeys, you should use reputable boat transport operators and ask about safety features before making a booking.
+Check that life boats and the life vests are provided before boarding.

 Street demonstrations, protests and strikes are common.
 Although most are peaceful, they can turn violent.
-You should monitor local media and avoid all demonstrations.
+You should monitor local media and avoid all large gatherings.

 You should always remain vigilant, avoid any protests or demonstrations and keep up to date with developments via official local sources (ECU 911 emergency services) and this travel advice.
 You should also be wary of unverified, unofficial information and allow extra time to reach your destination.
 Check the state of roads on the Ecuadorean government website (in Spanish).